Department of Natural Resources

 Due to the COVID-19 pandemic, the lighthouse keeper program will not be accepting applications for 2021.

 Are you looking for a one-of-a-kind stay at beautiful Tawas Bay?
 Apply to be a Lighthouse Keeper at the Tawas Point Lighthouse!
 We are making the restored keeper's quarters available from mid-May through mid-October for your dream destination.

-New this year!
-We're seeking volunteers to serve as harbor hosts as part of a pilot project at Straits and Presque Isle state harbors in summer 2020!
+We're seeking volunteers to serve as harbor hosts at East Tawas, Presque Isle and Straits state harbors in summer 2021!
 In exchange, harbor slip fees are waived.
-This is a pilot project that may offer additional opportunities in the coming years.